 ADOBONG PUSIT DAMPA STYLE

-4. Continue to cook the sauce in the pan and add 1 tbsp sugar.
+- Continue to cook the sauce in the pan until reduced and add 1 tbsp sugar.
 Keep stirring the sauce until it becomes thickened.
 See photo below:

-5. Once the sauce is thick, add back the pusit and quickly mix it well to combine with the sauce about 2-3 minutes.
+- Once the sauce is thick, add back the pusit and quickly mix it well to combine with the sauce about 1-2 minutes.
+Cooking squid should only take a total of 3 minutes.
+So avoid overcooking squid.
 Turn off heat immediately.
 Garnish with chopped green onions.
 Share and enjoy!

 You may also try our new recipe: